 How to turn your road bike into a triathlon bike

-Explained – when to go down on to the aerobars
+When to go down on to the aerobars

 Cycling aerodynamics Q&A: how can I reduce drag on the bike section?